 "That guy's still out there waiting on you."

-"This is where I was hoping for a little cooperation from the local sheriff's office."
+"This is where I was hoping for a little cooperation from a certain deputy sheriff."

 "Oh, a little game of cat and mouse?"

 "I don't mind being the mouse as long as I know the cat has a tail."

 Powers laughed.
 "I'll see what I can arrange.
 Let me know when you plan to leave."